giuliosmall/giuliosmall/README.md

 ### Hi there 👋 I'm Giulio Piccolo,

-A digital economist passionate about Data Science :bar_chart:.
+A digital economist passionate about 🔌 Energy & Data Science :bar_chart:.
 I like solving business problems with data science solutions, automating things, exploring problems and improving efficiency and performance.

 - ⚡ **Fun fact:** I believe in the *Chaos theory*: even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.